• Skip to primary navigation

 Home » Swedish recipes

-Gravlax-cured salmon
+Gravlox-cured salmon

 Jump to Recipe Jump to Video Print Recipe

-cured salmon filet with fresh dill as decoration on top and pink peppers and lemon wedges.
+Cured salmon filet with fresh dill as decoration on top and pink peppers and lemon wedges.

 Salmon can also be smoke-cured; this means the raw, salted file is hung in a smoking box, where it gets a smoky aroma.
 The fish temperature does not rise, and the flesh is matured only by salt.
 This is called kallrökt in Swedish and kylmäsavustettu in Finnish.